Tax hike may rattle British motor, home insurers

 FTSE 100 firms Admiral and Direct Line released reserves to boost first-half profitability - a strategy which analysts and regulators don't see as sustainable.

-Mid-cap firm esure Group saw a drop in first-half pretax profits "in challenging market conditions".
+Mid-cap firm esure Group (ESUR.L) saw a drop in first-half pretax profits "in challenging market conditions".

 With higher prices likely to encourage motorists to shop around for their policies, causing churn in the sector, the key will be keeping hold of customers.